The-Pages-Media/Yakk-Demo/README.md

 ### Drawer Cart

 See the [Drawer Cart Snippet](/snippets/cart-drawer.liquid) for the drawer cart that will be rendered in the theme.
+Place snippet where it makes the most sense (before or after the checkout button).

 ```HTML
 <!-- Yakk Button Start -->